umargulzar1122/EarlyBound/README.md

   pac auth create --url https://yourorg.crm.dynamics.com
 ```
 # Configure Settings:
   1).
-Within the Entities folder, create a builderSettings.json file.
+Within the Project folder, create a builderSettings.json file.

   2).
 Populate it with the desired configuration.
 Below is an example configuration:
   ```yaml